 Best Whisk: Williams Sonoma Stainless Steel French Whisk

-The whisk comes in two sizes: small (1 1/2-inch diameter, 8 1/2 inches long) and large ( 2-inch diameter, 12 inches long).
+The whisk comes in two sizes: small (1 1/2-inch diameter, 8 1/2 inches long) and large (2-inch diameter, 12 inches long).
 You'll probably want the large size for whisking batter.

 Best Egg Yolk Separator: Williams Sonoma Egg Yolk Separator

 Many baking recipes call for separating an egg.
 The messy job of separating yolks and whites is made easier by this tool, which also has a sleek design.
 The cute little device has a silicone hook to hang it on the side of a pot, bowl, or measuring cup.
 Then you simply crack your egg into it and the egg whites flow through special slats, leaving just the yolk behind.
-Developed exclusively for Williams Sonoma, it’s made of nylon and silicone construction, is BPA free, and is dishwasher safe.
+Developed exclusively for Williams Sonoma, it’s made of nylon and silicone construction, is BPA-free, and dishwasher safe.

 Best Pastry Brush: Matfer Bourgeat Natural Pastry Brush